 Students with proven financial need are eligible for the Federal Work-Study Program.
 The amount of the award depends on when the student applies, financial need and the institution's funding level.
 Students will be paid the federal minimum wage for the number of hours worked at jobs on campus.

 Institutional policies for the Federal Work-Study Program allow eligible work-study students to apply for a position of their choice.
-Each academic year, ALL eligible workstudy students must apply online for work-study positions by viewing the job openings and completing an online application beginning August 1, 2013.
+Each academic year, ALL eligible workstudy students must apply online for work-study positions by viewing the job openings and completing an online application beginning August 1 (unless the 1st is on the weekend then the site will open the following Monday).
 Students may earn up to the amount awarded on the award letter and are paid by check twice a month.
 The amount of each check will be based on the number of hours the student worked within the pay period.

 - Must complete FAFSA by March 1 deadline